Homepage

 Portland

-The School of Law’s Portland Program offers you the opportunity to spend your entire third year building a portfolio of real-world experience, specialized course work, and personal connections.
-Engage law in the heart of Oregon’s largest city and center of the largest network of UO law alumni.
+Oregon Law's Portland Program offers you the opportunity to spend your entire third year building a portfolio of real-world experience, specialized course work, and personal connections in the heart of Oregon’s largest city and the center of the largest network of Oregon Law alumni.

 Skyline of Portland at dusk